drduh/YubiKey-Guide/README.md

 On the remote host, edit `/etc/ssh/sshd_config` to set `StreamLocalBindUnlink yes`

-**Optional** If you do not have root access to the remote host to edit `/etc/ssh/sshd_config`, you will need to remove the socket (located at `gpgconf --list-dir agent-socket`) on the remote host before forwarding works.
-For example, `rm /run/user/1000/gnupg/S.gpg-agent`.
+**Optional** Without root access on the remote host to edit `/etc/ssh/sshd_config`, socket located at `gpgconf --list-dir agent-socket` on the remote host will need to be removed before forwarding works.
 See [AgentForwarding GNUPG wiki page](https://wiki.gnupg.org/AgentForwarding) for more information.

-Import public keys to the remote host.
+Import public keys on the remote host.
 On the local host, copy the public keyring to the remote host:

 ```console
 scp ~/.gnupg/pubring.kbx remote:~/.gnupg/